Two nights before Christmas there is a lot of energy in this household no matter how old my kiddos get.

 Until I woke up and looked at the sky.

-there was Saint Nick, with a couple fa la las, and a couple ho ho hos.
+there was Saint Nick, with a couple fa la las, and a couple of ho ho hos.

-Though we are enjoying many Christmas activities and hosting many events, baking nearly every day, skiing right outside our front door and shopping up a different kind of storm, Christmas is changing in our household, just as the kiddos are growing up.
+Though we are enjoying many Christmas activities and hosting many events, baking nearly every day, skiing right outside our front door every afternoon, and shopping up a storm, Christmas is changing in our household, just as the kiddos are growing up.

 Signs that Christmas is changing:

-1. My twelve year old made the reheated Christmas dinner last year, on Christmas day.
-Official Christmas dinner in our home is on Christmas Eve…leftover prime rib and blue cheese biscuits will be our leftovers this year…when I’m in comfy socks and pjs, not picking up gift wrap and instead wandering from one kid to the next in their reverie, then plopping down with the hubby to read a new book.
+Official Christmas dinner in our home is on Christmas Eve…leftover prime rib and blue cheese biscuits…wearing comfy socks and PJs, not picking up gift wrap, instead, wandering from one kid to the next in their reverie, then plopping down with the hubby to read a new book.

-3. The kids have been more excited about giving their gifts than receiving them…creating their own board games or sugar scrubs, or purchasing gifts that family members really would love, like a map of where we’ve travelled or make up products and lip balms.
+Creating their own board games or sugar scrubs, or purchasing gifts that family members really would love, like a map of where we’ve traveled or make-up products and lip balms.

-Christmas changes, but no matter what form it takes, Christmas is meant to be a gift, a God came down grace kinda gift.
+Christmas changes, but no matter what form it takes, Christmas is a gift, a God came down grace kinda gift.

 “I heard the bells on Christmas Day